 These instructions guide you through how to remove and replace handles on our fixed blade knives.
 Most people will never have to or want to remove their handles, but you might if you are extremely curious or you want to change handle scales for some reason.

 Before you start

-The scales are attached with 4-40 screws with hex socket heads.
+The scales on older models are attached with 4-40 screws with hex socket heads.
 You will need two 1/16 inch allen keys to loosen and tighten the screws.
-Our Lynx model uses 6-32 screws with T15 (Torx drive) heads; usually a single driver is all you need.
+Our Lynx and newer models use 6-32 screws with T15 (Torx drive) heads; usually a single driver is all you need.
 You will also need a thin yet strong knife or putty knife to aid in separating scales from the tang.

 Prepare a clean work space, like a table or bench top, so that if you drop any of the small parts, they don’t get away.
 Lots of light helps too.
 It is a good idea to tape the edge of the blade so that you don’t cut yourself.
 A cutting board can be used as the actual work surface to avoid possibly marring a nice table top.